 “While on a hunger strike within the walls of Britain’s Holloway Prison in 1912, a woman recorded her experience in an embroidered handkerchief.
 Her deliberate stitching not only presents us with an intimate artefact that embodies individual experience but a pivotal collective moment in Western women’s history.
 As one of the imprisoned militants, Janie Terrero created a textile imbued with political importance.
 The textile, created under extenuating circumstances, engages us with her act to resist, petition and memorialize in her struggle for a political voice for herself and womankind.”Eileen Wheeler, University of British Columbia

 Mixed-media embroidery is also on the rise.
-In Melbourne, Laura McKellar sews floral masks and crowns on vintage portraits, while Mexican-born Victoria Villasana favours geometric embellishment on black-and-white photos; Noora Schroderus as well as Stacey Lee Webber embroider on banknotes
+In Melbourne, Australia, Laura McKellar sews floral masks and crowns on vintage portraits, while Mexican-born Victoria Villasana favours geometric embellishment on black-and-white photos; Noora Schroderus in Finland as well as Stacey Lee Webber in US embroider on banknotes.

 The Costume Party dreams up notorious figures wearing character altering costumes.
 These hand embroidered costumes are meticulously stitched through the banknote to create a fantastical illusion.
 This playful series questions the history of worldly leaders we often feel like we already know.